betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ### Free dial-in option

-For those who wish to connect audio via ordinary telphone (landline or cell), it can be convenient to provide your meeting participants with a toll-free option.
+For those who wish to connect audio via ordinary telephone (landline or cell), it can be convenient to provide your meeting participants with a toll-free option.
 This feature may be particularly important for international participants.
 While this feature is common across many vendor's products, enabling it typically involves additional costs.
 However,